bioinfo202408/RAGER/README.md

 From GSE261119 dataset, we selected specific SRR files (RNAseq:SRR28264346,SRR28264347,SRR28264348,SRR28264349;ATACseq:SRR28263042,SRR28263043,SRR28263044,SRR28263045) relevant to our analysis, resulting in a total of 16 fastq files.

-SRR4032350-SRR4032353 is RANseq data, please save fastqfile to `./datasets/RNAseq/fastqfile` directory.
+SRR4032350-SRR4032353 is RNAseq data, please save fastqfile to `./datasets/RNAseq/fastqfile` directory.
 Use the SRR4032350 file as an example.

 This is a mouse data,navigate to the `PROJECT/RAGER/mouse` folder.
 ```bash